DemocracyDevelopers/raire-rs/README.md

         * `loser` : A candidate index.
         * `continuing` : Only present if `type` is `NEN`.
 An array of candidate indices.
       * `difficulty` : a number indicating the difficulty of the assertion.
+      * `margin` : an integer indicating the difference in the tallies associated with the winner and loser.
     * `difficulty` : a number indicating the difficulty of the audit.
 This is the maximum of the difficulties in the assertions array.
+    * `margin` : an integer indicating the smallest margin of the audit.
+This is the minimum of the margins in the assertions array.
     * `winner` : The index of the candidate who won - an integer between `0` and `num_candidates-1`.
     * `num_candidates` : The number of candidates (an integer).